 Strategy 6.2.2: Educate the owners of septic systems in the proper maintenance and encourage owners to have their septic systems checked and serviced according to established standards.
 (Ongoing; Building Department)

 Strategy 6.2.3: Monitor the amount of impervious surface on residential lots.
-(Ongoing; Building Department)
+The City defines impervious material as any material through which water cannot penetrate, including buildings, roads, and parking lots.
+(Ongoing: Building Department)

 LAND USE